nayaba/cookbook-solution/README.md

 - The `main` branch contains solution code for the Embedding Related Data Exercise.

-- The `referencing-related-data-solution` branch contains solution code for the Referncing Related Data Exercise.
+- The `referencing-related-data-solution` branch contains solution code for the Referencing Related Data Exercise.

 ## Internal resources